 The EPA’s 2009 Code of Practice on waste water treatment systems for single houses sets out the most up-to-date standards.
 However, these will not be applied to older systems.
 The 2012 Regulations define performance standards, including maintenance and de-sludging requirements.

-The EPA in conjunction with the Network of Ireland’s Environmental Compliance and Enforcement (NIECE) Working Group on Engagement has produced a new information leaflet on septic tank systems.
+The EPA in conjunction with the Network of Ireland’s Environmental Compliance and Enforcement (NIECE) Working Group on Engagement has produced an information leaflet on septic tank systems.
 A Private Wells leaflet is also available.

-You can contact Cavan local authorities or go to the EPA website ‘Householder Information on septic tanks’ for more information.
+You can contact Cavan County Council or go to the EPA website ‘Householder Information on septic tanks’ for more information.